 Child Care Access Means Parents in School

 Indian River State College has received a $989,464 grant from the U.S. Department of Education in support of the College’s CCAMPIS (Child Care Access Means Parents in School) program.
 The new program is designed to minimize barriers for low-income parent-students who are starting or completing a degree, certificate or career training program at IRSC by assisting with childcare expenses.
-Applications are now being accepted for assistance during Spring semester, which begins January 6.
+Applications are now being accepted for assistance.

 The CCAMPIS program offers childcare and access to IRSC’s wraparound services to students on a sliding-fee scale, thus expanding childcare services to a large number of Pell-eligible and low-income IRSC student-parents residing in Indian River, Martin, Okeechobee and St. Lucie counties who spend 20 hours or more each week in IRSC classes and labs, or studying for their courses.

 - Must be low-income, Pell-eligible student-parent or student-guardian pursuing post-secondary education at IRSC.

 - Must be working or participating in an educational activity at least 20 hours per week.

 - Must provide preliminary documentation before application will be validated.
 Documentation

 - Education documentation (enrollment verification and schedule)